 When you think of clear aligner treatment, you probably think first of Invisalign.
-They revolutionized teeth straightening treatment in the late 90s and have been the largest and most prolific clear aligner producer since then.
-Over the years, they’ve transformed over 7 million and show no signs of slowing down.
-It’s no surprise that they’re a household name.
-But today, they’re not the only option, and new competitors have discovered innovative ways to lower clear aligner costs.
+They revolutionized teeth straightening treatment in 1997 and have been the largest and most prolific clear aligner producer since then.
+Over the years, they’ve transformed over 8 million and show no signs of slowing down.

-In general, orthodontic treatment is an investment, but how much you’ll pay depends on which treatment you choose.
+Orthodontic treatment is always an investment, but how much you’ll pay depends on which treatment you choose.
 Recently-popular at-home teeth aligners like SmileDirectClub are less expensive than Invisalign but don’t offer the personal dentist care or scope of treatable conditions that Invisalign does.
 Even so, there’s no fixed price for Invisalign treatment.
 There are a number of factors that determine your final bill, and we’ve got them all for you right here.

 Table of Contents